Welcome on the portal dedicated to the postdoctoral fellowships for Ukrainian researchers

 The application form can be downloaded here.

 Only applications that are fully filled AND signed will be taken into account.
 These applications will only be reviewed and assessed by the Federal Scientific Institutions that are selected by the researcher.
 The researcher will be notified by e-mail of the eligibility of her/his application under 48 hours.
 The assessment of the application is performed by the scientific institution selected by the researcher.
-The outcome of the selection will be notified to the candidate per e-mail in the week following the application.
+The outcome of the selection will be notified to the candidate per e-mail within 24 hours after the selection panel has met.
+Pay attention to the fact that juries are not organised on a continuous basis.
+We try to do our best, but it may take some time to gather the necessary expertise to assess some projects.
+Thank you for your understanding.

 On January 6th, 2023 the number of postdoc fellowships that can still be granted is 24.